AdobeDocs/experience-manager-dispatcher.en/help/using/permissions-cache.md

 ## Configure Dispatcher for permission-sensitive caching {#configure-dispatcher-for-permission-sensitive-caching}

+>[!NOTE]
+>
+>If your requirements permit the caching of authenticated documents, set the `/allowAuthorized` property to `/allowAuthorized 1`.
+See [Caching When Authentication is Used](/help/using/dispatcher-configuration.md) for more details.

 The auth_checker section of the dispatcher.any file controls the behavior of permission-sensitive caching.
 The auth_checker section includes the following subsections:

 * `url`: The value of the `sling.servlet.paths` property of the servlet that performs the security check.